pepkit/looper/docs/pre-submission-hooks.md

 ## How to specify pre-submission tasks in the pipeline interface

 The pre-submission tasks to be executed are listed in the [pipeline interface](pipeline-interface-specification.md) file under the top-level `pre_submit` key.
 The `pre_submit` section is divided into two subsections corresponding to two types of hooks: `python_functions` and `command_templates`.
-The `python_functions` key specifies a list of strings corresponding to python functions to run.
+The `python_functions` key specifies a list of strings corresponding to Python functions to run.
 The `command_templates` key is more generic, specifying shell command templates to be executed in a subprocess.
 Here is an example:

 ```yaml
 pre_submit: